MicrosoftDocs/security/compass/incident-response-process.md

 - Don’t investigate forever

    You must ruthlessly prioritize your  investigation efforts.
 For example, only perform forensic analysis on endpoints that attackers have actually used or modified.
-In a major incident where an attacker has administrative privileges, it is practically impossible to investigate all potentially compromised resources (which may include all corporate resources).
+In a major incident where an attacker has administrative privileges, it is practically impossible to investigate all potentially compromised resources (which may include all organization resources).

 - Share information